 In classrooms where deeper learning is the focus, you find learners who are motivated and challenged—who look forward to their next assignment.
 They apply what they have learned in one subject area to newly encountered situations in another.
 They can see how their classwork relates to real life.
-They are gaining indispensable knowledge, skills and beliefs, including:
+They are gaining indispensable knowledge, skills, and beliefs, including the following:

-Mastery of Core Academic Content: Learners build their academic foundation in subjects like reading, writing, math and science.
-They understand key principles and procedures, recall facts, use the correct language and draw on their knowledge to complete new tasks.
+Mastery of Core Academic Content: Learners build their academic foundation in reading, writing, math and science.
+They understand key principles and procedures, recall facts, use the correct language, and draw on their knowledge to complete new tasks.

 Collaboration: Collaborative learners work well in teams.
 They communicate and understand multiple points of view, and they know how to cooperate to achieve a shared goal.

 Effective Communication: Learners communicate effectively in writing and in oral presentations.
 They structure information in meaningful ways, listen to and give feedback, and construct messages for particular audiences.

 Self-Directed Learning: Learners develop an ability to direct their own learning.
 They set goals, monitor their own progress, and reflect on their own strengths and areas for improvement.
 They learn to see setbacks as opportunities for feedback and growth.
 Learners who learn through self-direction are more adaptive than their peers.

 A Growth Mind-set: Learners with a growth mind-set have a strong belief in themselves.
 They trust their own abilities and believe their hard work will pay off, so they persist to overcome obstacles.
 They also learn from and support each other.
 They see the relevance of their schoolwork to the real world and their own future success.

 When learners are developing knowledge, skills, and growth mind-sets simultaneously, they learn more efficiently.